ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/Embarking on a career in Project Management/02 - Learning about careers in Project Management.md

 		- They can be utilised in multiple industries

 ## Finding the perfect role
+> [!Info] Networking - Definition
+> Networking refers to when you meet other people in a professional setting with the goal of learning, sharing knowledge, and creating new business connections
 - **How to find a role**
 	- **Buzzwords**
 		- "Data Driven"